gonso23/mp4-logo-cleanup/README.md

-in case it takes long - you should split the video you can have a look to the cleaned_frames directory to check the mask generation is working if some of the logos are still there -> use the mask editor to manually update the masks.
+in case it takes long - you should split the video you can have a look to the cleaned_frames directory to check the mask generation is working if some of the logos are still there -> use the mask editor to manually update the masks. finally you need to copy the audio from the src to the output video

 ## Installation
 - Python 3